Transport in Sydney in the 2010s: Rolling stock fleet

 The decade has seen the delivery of the OSCAR and Waratah classes and planned introduction of a new Waratah-based suburban class and trains for the metro.

 The OSCARS or H sets are a class of 55 four-car trains that primarily operate on intercity services but are sometimes also used on suburban services.
 They entered service between 2006 and 2012.

 The Waratahs or A sets are a class of 78 eight-car trains that operate on the suburban network.
 The trains entered service between 2011 and 2014.
 These were the first trains in Sydney to be configured as eight-car rather than four-car sets.

-Originally, the Waratahs were intended to replace all 498 S set carriages, but in February 2013 it was revealed that some S sets would still be required in order to provide services on the South West Rail Link.
+Originally, the Waratahs were intended to replace all 498 S set carriages, but in February 2013 it was revealed that some S sets would still be required to provide services on the South West Rail Link.
 An option existed to extend the order, but in March 2013 the government indicated it would not take this up.
 Instead, in May 2014, the government announced its intention to purchase new trains for the NSW TrainLink intercity network.
 These new trains are expected to enter service in late 2019 and will release at least some OSCARS from intercity to Sydney Trains services.

 Despite proceeding with the intercity train order, the New South Wales Government announced on 1 December 2016 that 24 new suburban trains had been ordered.
 Known as series 2 Waratahs or B sets, the trains share more than 90 percent of their design with the original Waratahs.
 The first trains entered service in late 2018 and the last by the end of June 2019 allowing the last S set to be withdrawn on 28 June 2019.
 A further 17 sets have been ordered with a possible 28 additional sets to the ordered at a future date.

 A technology upgrade of the Tangara trains was announced in August 2015.
 The program will extend the life of these trains (which were introduced in the late 1980s and early 1990s) and bring technology into line with newer trains.
 The contract was awarded to UGL Limited.
 The program is expected to be completed in 2019.

 22 six-car Alstom Metropolis trains were put into service in 2019.
-These operate on the Sydney Metro network and are single deck - in contrast to the double deck suburban trains.
+These operate on the Sydney Metro network and are single deck, in contrast to the double deck suburban trains.